 Purpose of the Green Market

-Voted Best Small Event by Mississippi Tourism Association, the Green Market at the Corinth Depot features 55 to 75 handcrafted vendors and plays host to an eclectic mix of local and regional artisans and craftsmen who sell their wares in an open-air, grassroots setting.
+Celebrating 10 seasons in 2018, the Green Market at the Corinth Depot features 55 to 75 handcrafted vendors and plays host to an eclectic mix of local and regional artisans and craftsmen who sell their wares in an open-air, grassroots setting.
+The Green Market has been voted Best Small Event by Mississippi Tourism Association.

-Presented by Magnolia Regional Health Center, the Daily Corinthian, CB&S Bank, Coca-Cola and Corinth Area Convention & Visitor’s Bureau, the Green Market is the banner fundraiser of the non-profit Crossroads Museum,
+Presented by CB&S Bank, the Green Market is the banner fundraiser of the non-profit Crossroads Museum,

 The purpose of the Green Market is to offer an opportunity for local farmers, gardeners, artisans and craftsman to sell their wares in an open-air, grassroots setting.
 The Green Market encourages buying locally and stimulating the economy, while providing a place for residents and visitors to gather and share their goods.